LCTyrell/Fast_Neural_Style_Transfer_on_NCS2/README.md

 ## Limitation :

-* Raspberry Pi with 1Go Ram (if the NCS2 box is not checked): do not use image superior to ~200x200px (use Downscale)
+* Raspberry Pi with 1Go Ram (if the NCS2 box is not checked): do not use an image larger than ~200x200px (use Downscale)
-* Raspberry Pi with 4Go Ram (if the NCS2 box is not checked): do not use image superior to ~600x600px (use Downscale)
+* Raspberry Pi with 4Go Ram (if the NCS2 box is not checked): do not use an image larger than ~600x600px (use Downscale)